earthly/actions-setup/README.md

 The action can be configured with the following arguments:

 - `version` - The version of earthly to install.
 Default is `latest`.
 Accepts semver style values.
-- `github-token` (optional) - Token used to query earthly versions.
 - `prerelease` (optional) - allow prerelease versions.
 - `use-cache` (optional) - whether to use the cache to store earthly or not.
 - `github-token` (optional) - GitHub token for fetching earthly version list.
 Recommended to avoid GitHub API ratelimit.